 It is believed that a nation is as good as its citizens.
 One measure then that could be used to establish the effectiveness of schools is to determine what kind of citizens (and members of society) do they produce.

-Whatever the status of a country is at the moment, whether it is politically stable (or not), economically progressive (or not), and socially peaceful (or not), is what its citizens made it to be and how the citizens made a nation to be reflects the kind of education they received from the schools.
+Whatever the status of a country is at the moment, whether it is progressive and peaceful or not is what its citizens made it to be and how the citizens made a nation to be reflects the kind of education they received from the schools.

 Measuring school effectiveness in this way, admittedly, is difficult.
 But even the simplest of minds can easily answer the following questions:

 Which school is more effective?
 Is it the school that produced graduates who topped board examinations or the school that produced responsible, productive and conscientious citizens and leaders?

 Which schools are effective?
 Those that produced topnotchers in standardized and board examinations or those that produced citizens and leaders who are contributing positively to the betterment of society, nation, and the world?

 - Scheerens, Jaap, Effective Schooling: Research, Theory and Practice.

 - Sergiovanni, Thomas, The Principalship: A Reflective Practice Perspective.

 - McNergney, Robert & Herbert, Joanne Foundations of Education: The Challenge of Professional Practice.

 Posted on November 19, 2017, in Education, Education in the Philippines, Educational Management, Effective Schools and tagged Education, Education in the Philppines, Educational Management, Effecive Schools.
 Bookmark the permalink.
 3 Comments.